altanner/graphical-data-apps/site-build/content/posts/02requirements.md

 * a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.

 ## Getting set up
 We provide [some files](https://github.com/alleetanner/graphical-data-apps/raw/main/data-app-files.zip) we need for this course.
-Download this and unzip it.
+Download and unzip this.
 We also need an empty folder to work in.
 So, create an appropriate new folder, and copy the files into it.

-Before we begin, we will need to create a new **environment** (see the glossary above for a definition!).
-We can do this using the `environment.yml` provided.
-An `environment.yml` file contains a list of the libraries (also known as dependencies) we need, in a format understood by `conda`, Anaconda's package manager.
+We will be working in **Jupyter Lab**, a browser-based Python IDE provided by **Anaconda**.
+Before we begin, Anaconda will need to create a new **environment** (see the glossary above for a definition!).
+We can do this using the `environment.yml` file provided.
+An `environment.yml` contains a list of the libraries (also known as dependencies) we need, in a format understood by `conda`, Anaconda's package manager.
 If you are interested, or if you need to do things manually, the libraries this installs are:

 - `pandas` - allows us to [organise data into powerful formats](https://pandas.pydata.org/), most notably the dataframe
 - `plotly` - an open-source graphing, charting and [data vis library](https://plotly.com/python/)